honordevop/memor/README.md

 Additionally, the web app is under continuous development.
 Futher fetures to be implemented includes; image upload by user, image filter by tags and so on.

-### The Application was build with NextJS and Tailwind CSS
+### The Application was developed with NextJS, firebase, Mongodb, NextAuth and Tailwind CSS

 ### User data is been saved in a mongo db and future features implementation will utilize same database.